janishar/ButterKnifeLite/README.md

 ```

-##For Any class with inflated view from XML can be used with this annotations
+##For Any class with inflated view from XML can be used as described below
 ##For example in a Fragment
 ```java